ecerocks/ece-rocks/_posts/2015-02-01-generated-at-birth.markdown

  for security - a single compromise of user credentials would prove devastating to the unfortunate victims.
 Surely users would be held to the utmost standards of password hygiene, with complexity enforcement and mandatory two-factor authentication.
-Surely, if such a system's security were to be measured by the yardstick, and an impregnable utopia were the goalposts, we'd at least be in the redzone?
+Surely, if such a system existed and its security measured by the yardstick, were an impregnable utopia the goalposts, we'd at least be in the red zone.

 You'd better grab your napkins, because we're way back in the nosebleeds.
 In a different stadium.